 Instructions

 - Cook the bacon and place on paper towels to drain.
-Chop and set aside.
+Once drained, chop and set aside.

 - Cut the broccoli into bite sized florets and chop the onion.